 When receiving information or a referral, which may indicate complex and organised abuse, the recipient should immediately refer the matter to the police and a manager in Northamptonshire children's social care.

-If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be referred to the Chair of Northamptonshire Safeguarding Children Board or in their absence, the Vice-Chair and a Senior Officer within the police.
+If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be referred to the Independent Scrutineer or Facilitator of Northamptonshire Safeguarding Children Partnership.

 5. The Strategy Meeting

 A Strategy Meeting should be arranged to take place as a matter of urgency to assess the need for future action to be taken and, in particular, whether a criminal investigation should take place.

 The Strategy meeting, chaired by a senior manager of children's social care, must take place within one working day of the receipt of the referral and be formally recorded.
 The Safeguarding Children Partnership Business Office must be informed and will inform the Independent Scrutineer and Facilitator of the Northamptonshire Safeguarding Partnership, if appropriate.

 The nominated senior staff of children's social care and the police should attend the meeting.
 The meeting will involve senior staff from health, education and other agencies as required and, where necessary, must ensure coordination across local authority boundaries.